 Looking for more one-on-one time with fitness coaches?
 Boutique gyms have spent a lot of time refining their coaching skills.
-It’s a combination of passion and knowledge that provides the best service and that’s why we think they are small businesses worthy of a hearty pat on the back!
+It’s a combination of passion and knowledge that provides the best service and that’s why we think they are worthy of a hearty small business pat on the back!

-Here’s a list of some of Australia’s top boutique gyms.
+Here’s a great list of ten boutique gyms Australia wide.
 Which one is your favourite?

 1. Flow Athletic